 |Competitive Registration/ Qualification Information||ACHC, DDKC, DRA, IDCR, DBR|

-Though some Gollies might tend to be shy, they socialize well, being happy most of the times.
-Hence, they do not do well, when kept alone for extended periods of time.
+Though some Gollies might tend to be shy, they are highly sociable, being in a jovial mood most of the time.
+Hence, they do not do well when kept alone for extended periods.

-Brush them regularly, at least 4-5 times a week, so as to keep it smooth and glossy.
+Brush them regularly, at least 4-5 times a week, so as to keep their coat smooth and glossy.
 Regular brushing also promotes blood flow and enhances hair growth.

-To prevent your dog from being overly excited when your guests come in, teach your it to display a controlled behavior when the doorbell rings.
-For that, ask your puppy to sit close to the door, and press the doorbell, holding a treat in your hand.
-If your puppy starts to show any sign of excitement, go close to it and ask it to calm down showing the gift, but do not give it away.
+To prevent your dog from being overly excited when your guests come in, teach him to display a controlled behavior when the doorbell rings.
+Ask your puppy to sit close to the door, and press the doorbell, holding a treat in your hand.
+If your puppy starts to show any sign of excitement, go close to it and ask it to calm down, showing the gift, but do not give it away.
 Next, repeat the process and do the same, if your dog shows any sign of excitement.
 Give the treat as it obeys you and sits down calmly.
 Doing this activity from time to time would help your dog will learn to put a check to its overly wild behavior as well as refrain from incessant barking habits.

 If you opt for dry kibbles, go for the product that is meant for dogs of its stature and level of energy.
 The quantity is 2½ to 3 cups per day, divided into two regular meals.